sadi2003q/Axamise/README.md

 4.  **Service (`_login.service.ts`)**: The `LoginService` instance performs the actual Firebase call.

 This pattern allows us to easily swap or add new authentication methods (e.g., SAML, OAuth) without changing any controller logic.

+#### Repository Design Pattern
+In some Files, the Factory Design pattern is showing some weird error by making a red line under the function name where it says that the function is not being utilised where the function was called in multiple location sometime, therefore, we move on to ***Repository design pattern*** which leads to a more stable environment setup as well as more regid and scalable structure combining code communicating between the firebase and the local project makes our code reliable scalable as well as more efficient to find bug and to resolve them.

+-   **Location**: `src/services/Events/_repository/.IEventRepository.ts`,
+`src/services/users/_repository`

 ---